JeromeJ/one-line-snake/README.md

 # Known bugs

 After 2 points, the next food pellet doesn't seem to spawn everytime.
-This one gonna be hard to debug (as I lost the unminified version). :)

-Not sure I gonna fix it.
+(Not sure I will fix it!)